IIIF/awesome-iiif/readme.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Jason Ronallo](http://ronallo.com) has waived all copyright and related neighboring rights to this work.
+To the extent possible under law, all contributors waive all copyright and related neighboring rights to this work.